Joe-ElM/Used-Cars-Sales/README.md

 ## Choosing the Best Model

-The best-performing model is [Random Forest].
+The best-performing model is `Random Forest Classifier`.
 It's tuned toward the F1 score

 ## Model Interpretation